PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/README.md

 ## Get to Know the Author
 **Rafal Leszko**
 is a passionate software developer, trainer, and conference speaker living in Krakow, Poland.
 He has spent his career writing code, designing architecture, and is a tech leader in a number of companies and organizations, including Hazelcast, Google, and CERN.
-Always open to new challenges, he has given talks and conducted workshops at numerous international conferences, including Devoxx and Voxxed Days
+Always open to new challenges, he has given talks and conducted workshops at numerous international conferences, including Devoxx and Voxxed Days.